DSRaw/VocabDrag/README.md

 *Note:*
 I have realized a need for a change in the version formatting.
 From this commit onward, I will use the third digit in the naming format to indicate intermediate or non-functional WIP commits where new features are partially complete and there is evidence in the code of them being actively worked on.

-Workable versions where chucnks of features and code are considered to be completed and in a working state will be indicated by the second digit of the version format.
+Workable versions where chunks of features and code are considered to be completed and in a working state will be indicated by the second digit of the version format.

 Release versions considered to have full base-functionality and clean code with no WIP bits strewn about will be indicated by the first digit of the format.